em00k/NextBuild/README.md

 Thanks to :

-- Jose Rodgriguez aka Boriel for ZXBasic
+- Jose Rodgriguez aka Boriel for ZXBasic Compiler
+- Shiru for the AYFX player
+- Michael Flash Ware for the software tile routines
 - Kounch for Text to NextBASIC File Converter for ZX Spectrum Next
 - JSJ for his ZXBasic vscode extenstion
-- Remy Sharp for his hover helper code
+- Remy Sharp for his hover helper code & NextBasic extension
 - Mike Dailly for CSpect
 - And all others who have helped!